Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: A Criterion for Multigraded Regularity

 which has generators in degree $(0,0)$ and relations in degree $(1,1)$.
 Thus the resolution is not linear, since $(-1,-1)\notin L_1(0,0)$.
 However $(-1,-1)\in Q_1(0,0)$ is compatible with quasilinearity. \end{example}

 This condition is inspired by \cite[Thm.~2.9]{BES20}, which characterized regularity in terms of the existence of virtual resolutions with Betti numbers similar to those of $S/B$---see Section~\ref{sec:qlin-to-reg} for a more complete discussion.
-Note that both linear and quasilinear reduce to the standard definition of linear on a single projective space.
-As one might expect from that setting, they satisfy the property below, which will follow from Theorems \ref{thm:betti-truncations} and \ref{thm:betti-regularity}.
+Note that both linearity and quasilinearity reduce to the standard definition of linearity on a single projective space.
+As one might expect from that setting, they satisfy the property below, which will be proven as a corollary of Theorems \ref{thm:betti-truncations} and \ref{thm:betti-regularity} in Section~\ref{sec:betti-inner-bounds}.

 \begin{proposition} Let $M$ be a $\ZZ^r$-graded $S$-module.
 If $M_{\geq\dd}$ has a linear (respectively quasilinear) resolution and $\dd'\geq\dd$ then $M_{\geq\dd'}$ has a linear (respectively quasilinear) resolution. \end{proposition}